RabiiAlaouiLamharzi/CrepetoRestaurant/README.md

 <img src="images/Authenticate1.png" width="450">

-- If authentication is successful (username = admin, password = admin) , JOptionPane Information Message is displayed and user is directed to Home Page:
+- If authentication is successful (username = admin and password = admin), JOptionPane Information Message is displayed and user is directed to Home Page:

 <img src="images/authenticate2.png" width="450">